ViraRa/Bioinformatics-Rosalind-problems/README.md

 ### Note: All Projects are written in Python 3
 #### These problems may not be in order as they appear on Rosalind.

-**1st Project** - Counting nucleotides (A, C, G, T) in a given DNA sequence.
+**1st Project** - Count nucleotides (A, C, G, T) in a given DNA sequence.
 Must provide a sample.txt to read the nucleotides.

-**2nd Project** - Transcribing a DNA sequence into a RNA sequence.
+**2nd Project** - Transcribe a DNA sequence into a RNA sequence.
 Must provide a sample.txt to read the DNA sequence.

 **3rd Project** - Find the reverse complement of a DNA sequence.
 This reverse complement is the non-coding strading while the DNA sequence is the coding strand.
 Must provide a sample.txt to read the DNA sequence.